 - Customization of rules and scenarios: Configure Transaction Monitoring software to align with the institution's risk appetite and specific regulatory requirements.
 Set rules and scenarios that are tailored to the institution's customer base, transaction types, and risk profiles.
 This customization helps improve the accuracy of detecting suspicious transactions and reduces unnecessary alerts.

-- Focus on risk-based alerts: Leverage risk scoring mechanisms to assign risk levels to customers based on various criteria, such as occupation, age, income, and transaction history.
+- Focus on risk-based alerts: Leverage risk-scoring mechanisms to assign risk levels to customers based on various criteria, such as occupation, age, income, and transaction history.
 Use these risk scores to prioritize alerts and allocate resources effectively, focusing on higher-risk activities that require immediate attention.

 - Transaction analysis and account monitoring: Use Transaction Analysis features provided by the software to examine the trading patterns between accounts, analyzing factors like account name, volume, balance, and relationships.
 This analysis can help identify complex transaction patterns and detect potential money laundering activities.

-- Regular review and optimization: Continuously review and refine Transaction Monitoring rules, scenarios, and risk scoring methodologies.
+- Regular review and optimization: Continuously review and refine Transaction Monitoring solution rules, scenarios, and risk scoring methodologies.
 Regularly assess the effectiveness of the system and make necessary adjustments to adapt to changing regulatory requirements, emerging risks, and evolving money laundering techniques.

 By leveraging advanced Transaction Monitoring software, customizing rules and scenarios, implementing risk-based approaches, conducting thorough transaction analysis, and fostering collaboration, financial institutions can effectively tackle AML Transaction Monitoring challenges and strengthen their AML compliance programs.